-Major bank cards (Visa, Mastercard) are accepted in most places but there are cases when you can only pay with cash.
+Major bank cards (Visa, Mastercard) are accepted in most places but at some places you can only pay with cash.
 ATMs and currency exchange offices are widely available.

 You can also open a bank account as the non-residential account service is designed especially for foreign nationals.
 Before opening an account, it is advisable to ask the chosen bank about the documents required.
 Banks are usually open between 8.00-16.00 on weekdays.